ibm-messaging/mq-container-mft/docs/usage-docker.md

 8) Run the container using docker run command.
   Environment variables to be passed the docker run command
 - **LICENSE** - Required.
 Set this to `accept` to agree to the MQ Advanced for Developers license.
 If you wish to see the license you can set this to `view`.
 - **MFT_AGENT_CONFIG_FILE** - Required.
 Path of the json file containing information required for setting up an agent.
 The path must be on a mount point.
-For example a configMap on OpenShift.
-See the [agent configuration doc](https://github.com/ibm-messaging/mft-cloud/blob/mftubi/docs//agentconfig.md) for a detailed description of attributes.
+See the [agent configuration](https://github.com/ibm-messaging/mft-cloud/blob/mftubi/docs//agentconfig.md) for a detailed description of attributes.
 - **MFT_AGENT_NAME** - Required.
 Name of the agent to configure.
 - **BFG_JVM_PROPERTIES** - Optional - Any JVM property that needs to be set when running agent JVM.
 - **MFT_LOG_LEVEL** - Optional - Defines the level of logging. `info` is default level of logging. `verbose` level displays more detailed logs.

 The following command creates agent configuration and logs on the container file system.
 Configuration and logs will be deleted once the container ends.

 `docker run --mount type=volume,source=mftagentcfg,target=/mftagentcfg --env LICENSE=accept --env MFT_AGENT_CONFIG_FILE=/mftagentcfg/agentcfg/agentcfg.json  docker.io/ibmcom/mqmft:latest`

 The following command creates agent configuration and logs on a mounted file system at `/mnt/mftadata` path.
 Hence configuration and logs will be available even after the container ends.

 `docker volume create mftdata`

 `docker run --mount type=volume,source=mftagentcfg,target=/mftagentcfg --mount type=volume,source=mftdata,target=/mnt/mftdata -e MFT_AGENT_NAME=SRCAGENT --env LICENSE=accept --env MFT_AGENT_CONFIG_FILE=/mftagentcfg/agentcfg/agentcfg.json  docker.io/ibmcom/mqmft:latest`

 Note: The mounted path provided for agent configuration and logs must have read/write permissions for other users.

 The following command uses a mounted file system for transferring files.